Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 The female flea is incapable of laying eggs without first engorging with blood and her eggs are unviable without fertilization by a male.
 She can lay around five hundred eggs in her lifetime and the embryonic stage lasts from a day to just under a fortnight.
 The larva eats organic matter such as flea faeces and insect corpses.
 The larval stage comprises three instars, or moulting phases, the last of which involves spinning a cocoon to begin the pupal phase.

 Successful Mossley flea treatment requires the destruction of one hundred per cent of the flea population.
 The best chance of killing all the fleas in a house is through professional Mossley flea treatment.
-Flea fumigation is an important aspect of professional Mossley flea treatment and the use of these potent chemicals is best left in the hands of professional flea control operatives, to ensure its safe and effective application for complete flea removal.
+Flea fumigation is an important aspect of professional Mossley flea treatment and the use of these potent insecticides is best left in the hands of professional flea control operatives, to ensure its safe and effective application for complete flea removal.

 Ending flea infestation via professional Mossley flea treatment is essential to avoid the allergies and infections fleas can cause in humans and pets.
 Cat scratch fever, for example, can be transmitted from felines to humans via flea faeces.
 Flea saliva injected into bites during feeding can cause an allergic reaction, manifesting as a variety of symptoms.
 Flea larva can also ingest tapeworm eggs and transmit them to new hosts if swallowed.